thoughtbot/ruby-science/release/ruby-science.md

 ### Next Steps

-* Search the application for [Duplicated Code](#duplicated-code) related to the newly extracted class.
+* Search the application for [duplicated code](#duplicated-code) related to the newly extracted class.
-* Value Objects should be Immutable.
+* Value objects should be immutable.
 Make sure the extracted class doesn't have any writer methods.

 # Extract Decorator

-Decorators can be used to lay new concerns on top of existing objects without modifying existing classes.
-They combine best with small classes with few methods, and make the most sense when modifying the behavior of existing methods, rather than adding new methods.
+Decorators can be used to place new concerns on top of existing objects without modifying existing classes.
+They combine best with small classes containing few methods, and make the most sense when modifying the behavior of existing methods, rather than adding new methods.